Free Account Opening + AMC Free Demat

 4. Volatility

 Volatility is of two types- historical and implied.
 Historical volatility measures the fluctuations observed in an underlying instrument in the past.
-Implied volatility predicts the fluctuations in the future.
+Implied volatility predicts fluctuations in the future.

 5. Interest Rates

-Normally interest rates have nominal influence on options pricing.
+Normally interest rates have a nominal influence on options pricing.
 But it can be a factor if you are trading in options of large size.
 There is no direct effect of interest rates on options pricing.
 Its effect is related to the cost of funds.
 Let's assume that to trade in a large options contract, you decide to borrow money from banks or use funds from your savings that are earning some interest rates.
 Whichever way you go, you are paying interest on the loan or losing interest in case of savings.
 So the cost of your funds now is invested amount plus the interest on it.
 If the interest rate is high then the cost of money invested is also high.
 So when interest rates are high, the premium falls and vice versa.

 6. Dividends on underlying stocks